Joe-Collins-1986/travel-app/README.md

    <details>
       <summary style="font-weight:bold">Visitor Goals</summary>

-   The visitor should have a clear understanding of what the website purpose is the site functions should encourage regular use.
+   The visitor should have a clear understanding of what the website purpose is and the site functions should encourage regular use.
    * Immediately engaged by the UX design.
    * Understand the purpose of the site.
    * Simple intuitive menu navigation.
    * Intuitive content and links.
    * Ability to view site updates, enhancements and news.
-   * Oppertunity to feedback on site updates to drive future improvments to tailor site to user expectations.
+   * Opportunity to feedback on site updates to drive future improvments to tailor site to user expectations.
    * Easy to access information about countries.
    * Access to a diary to record travel experiences.
    * Access to a task-manager/to-lists to manage travel activities.